Charlotte Medal

 The Charlotte Medal is a silver medallion, 74 mm in diameter, depicting the voyage of the convict transport Charlotte, with the First Fleet, to Sydney, New South Wales, Australia.
 Its obverse depicts the ship and the reverse is inscribed with a description of the journey.
 Struck by convict Thomas Barrett upon arriving in Botany Bay aboard Charlotte in January 1788, the medal is said to be the first work of Australian colonial art.
 Within a month, Barrett became the first person to be executed in the new colony.

 Creation

-During the journey the Charlotte visited Rio de Janeiro.
-Whilst at anchor, one of the ship's convicts, a forger and mutineer by the name of Thomas Barrett was caught giving locals fake coins made from buckles, buttons and spoons.
-The Surgeon-general of the Fleet, John White was impressed with his skill in making these forgeries, without having the apparent means to do so.
+During the journey Charlotte visited Rio de Janeiro.
+While at anchor, one of the ship's convicts, a forger and mutineer by the name of Thomas Barrett was caught giving locals fake coins made from buckles, buttons, and spoons.
+The Surgeon-general of the Fleet, John White was impressed with his skill in making these forgeries, without having the apparent tools and other means to do so.
 This led him to commission Barrett to make the medal, to commemorate the journey, possibly from the surgeon's silver kidney dish.